HorvathLab/NGS/ReadCounts/docs/OutputFiles.md

 RefDomFDR
 > Multiple-test corrected FDR significance of increased reference read counts with respect to heterozygous reference and variant null model.

+### Read filtering statistics

+OtherCountForward
+> Reads with unexpected nucleotides in the forward oriented aligned read.
+OtherCountReverse
+> Reads with unexpected nucleotides in the reverse oriented aligned read.
+OtherCount
+> Reads with unexpected nucleotides.
+FilteredSNVLociReads
+> Total number of reads that passed the read-filters.
+SNVLociReads
+> Total number of reads covering the site.
+Alignment:IsDuplicate
+> Alignment has the duplicate flag.
+Alignment:IsQCFail
+> Alignment has the QCFail flag.
+Alignment:IsSecondary
+> Alignment has the secondary flag.
+Alignment:IsUnmapped
+> Alignment has the unmapped flag.
+BadCIGAROperation
+> Unexpected CIGAR string operation.
+BaseQualityTooLow
+> Base quality at locus is too low.
+DuplicateRead
+> Duplicate read
+GapInQueryAtSNVLocus
+> Gap in the alignment at the site of interest.
+MappingQualityTooLow
+> Mapping quality too low.
+MultipleAlignments
+> Read aligns to more than one region.
+OrphanRead
+> Read's mate pair is unmapped.
+OverlapRead
+> Paired-end read covers the site of iterest redundantly.
+QueryIndelAtSNVLocus
+> Indel in the read at the site of interest.
+SNVLocusAtEndOfRead
+> Site of interest is too close to the start or end of the read.
+SubstitutionNearSNVLocus
+> Site of interest is too close to another substitution.
+TooManyEdits
+> Read alignment requires too many edits.
+TooManyEditsOtherThanSNV
+> Read alignment requires too many edits other than at the site of interest.
+TooManyQueryGaps
+> Read is aligned using too many gaps.
+TooShort
+> Read is too short.